Zheng He: Death

-One theory is that Admiral Zheng He died in 1433, during or shortly after his seventh voyage.
+One theory is that Admiral Zheng He died in 1433, during (probably in Calicut), or shortly after his seventh voyage.
 Another is that Zheng He continued to serve as the defender of Nanjing, and died in 1435.

 A tomb was built for Zheng He at the southern slope of Cattle Head Hill, Nanjing.
 The original tomb was a horseshoe-shaped grave.
 It is a cenotaph believed to contain his clothes and headgear.
-In 1985, the tomb was rebuilt following a Muslim style.
+In 1985, the tomb was rebuilt following the Muslim style.

 Legacy

 Zheng's voyages were long neglected in official Chinese histories but have become well known in China and abroad since the publication of Liang Qichao's Biography of Our Homeland's Great Navigator, Zheng He in 1904.